yijiezhang-chris/yijiezhang-chris.github.io/_pages/cv.md

 ======
 Y. Rivenson, K. de haan, **Y. Zhang**, and A. Ozcan, " Virtual histological staining on the use of deep learning".
 Review paper.
 In Writting.

 K. de haan\*, **Y. Zhang**\*, J. Li, Y. Rivenson, and A. Ozcan, "Virtual histological staining for clinical diagnosis in Kidney Transplant ".
-In Progress
+In Writting.

 K. de haan\*, **Y. Zhang**\*, Y. Rivenson, and A. Ozcan, "Multi Virtual histological Staining, Staining Blending and Staining for Microstructure".
 To be submitted to *Light: Science & Applications*.